sandarm-1/PLL-design-automation/Sigma-Delta_PLL.md

 In our case we are going to take the output AFTER the register (y) just because it suits us best and the math will work out to something nicer.

-In our case we are going to take the output AFTER the register (y) just because it suits us best and the math will work out to something nicer.

 Then the overall Sigma-Delta loop transfer function is:

 ![image](https://user-images.githubusercontent.com/95447782/164895111-90f1b380-4eb5-4bb9-8051-d33dd06cf17f.png)